 It is the regular level of RAID process.
 In RAID 5 we need minimum 3 disks which can work for 16 blocks.
 The disks are divided into data blocks and every disk has an equal part of the data block written.
 The data is dispersed over all drives of raid backup server instead of writing on a single drive.
 The computer can determine the data from another block of the set in case of data unavailability.
 Which means that RAID 5 array supports single disk failure without any data loss.
 In RAID 5 a hardware controller is suggested even it is identified in software.
 To increase the performance of writing, the extra cache can be used.

 This is one of the RAID 5 variations.
-In additional to RAID 5, RAID 5E have integrated share space to rebuild the array in case of one member disks fails.
+In additional to RAID 5, RAID 5E have integrated share space to rebuild the array in case of one member disks fail.
 The advantage of RAID 5E compared to RAID 5 is high read and write space with the dedicated drive.
 However, this leads to the complexity of rebuild during member disk failure.
 This can be created by using a standalone controller like the IBM ServeRAID controller.

 Recovery of array parameters in RAID 5E is similar to RAID 5.

 RAID 6 is equal to RAID 5 but the same data is written on two disks.
 This means to support 2 disks we need 4 disks.
 If the 2 disks are lost another 2 can be used.
 Unlike the RAID 5 in RAID 6, the array can survive on the second failure.
 In RAID 5 one disk fails, replacing with a new one takes time, during this if another disk fails data may be lost forever.

 The benefits of RAID 0 and RAID 1 can be grouped to a single system.
 The mirroring of all data on secondary disks while using each disk set can speed up data transfers and also provides security.